Prepare Study Results published in the New England Journal of Medicine

 Twelve hundred patients with moderate to severe asthma that identify as African American/Black or Hispanic/Latinx were enrolled across the United States and Puerto Rico.
 More than 70 percent of the participants had at least one asthma exacerbation in the year before they enrolled in the study and 67 percent of used a nebulizer to manage their asthma symptoms

 For this patient-centered intervention, patients were randomized into two groups.
 The intervention group was instructed at the start of the study to use the provided inhaled corticosteroids (ICS) anytime they used their rescue inhaler or nebulizer in response to asthma symptoms.
 This was in addition to any daily maintenance medications they take, and they were to continue using their regular medications as directed.
-The control group….
+The control group continued with their usual care.
 Patients were followed for 15 months after the initial study visit.

 Results of the intervention